Egypt: Crackdown intensifies as protests spread to rural poor | DW | 07.10.2020

 "To see that many of these towns and villages have joined mass protests tells us that Egyptians have had enough, especially due to economic grievances."

 The spate of dissent was triggered by a series of events around the September 20 anniversary of protests against corruption, which President Abdel-Fattah el-Sissi's security forces violently put down last year.
-Then, exiled dissident Mohamed Ali alleged that Egypt's military-dominated government has engaged in lavish spending projects while squeezing the poorest in society.
+About that time, exiled dissident Mohamed Ali alleged that Egypt's military-dominated government has engaged in lavish spending projects while squeezing the poorest in society.

 Read more: Egypt quells protests with more stick than carrot

-In the run-up to the anniversary early last month, police allegedly tortured to death a young bird shop owner after he refused to pay a bribe, his family reported.
+In the run-up to the anniversary early last month, police also allegedly tortured a young bird shop owner to death after he refused to pay a bribe, his family reported.

-Such accusations are "standard" said Michael Wahid Hanna, a senior fellow at the US think tank The Century Foundation.
+Such accusations are "standard" said Michael Wahid Hanna, a senior fellow at The Century Foundation, a US think tank.

 "These are absurd charges, obviously, but they are part of a much broader effort to both stigmatize, smear and criminalize," said Hanna.
 "The regime only has one approach; any instance of dissent is effectively repressed."